cilium/cilium/Documentation/admin.rst

 Summary
 ^^^^^^^

-When running Cilium using the container image ``cilium/cilium``, the only requirement is to run a recent enough Linux kernel:
+When running Cilium using the container image ``cilium/cilium``, these are the requirements your system has to fulfil:

 - `Linux kernel`_ >= 4.8 (>= 4.9.17 LTS recommended)
+- Key-Value store (see :ref:`req_kvstore` for version details)

 The following additional dependencies are **only** required if you choose to run Cilium natively and you are **not** using ``cilium/cilium`` container